 In April, 2001, the City sent a letter to property owners in the Northern Estates neighborhood notifying them that their properties were to be part of the Brisbane/Manning Barrett Law Sanitary Sewers Project ("Brisbane/Manning Project"), under which their properties were to be connected to City sewers, eliminating the use of septic tanks in the neighborhood.
-In July, 2004, after complying with then-existing regulatory procedures, the Indianapolis Board of Public Works ("Board") levied a \$9,278 special assessment against each parcel subject to the project.
-2

-Property owners were given the option of paying the special assessment up front in its entirety or paying it in monthly installments over a 10-, 20-, or 30-year Those choosing the installment plan were charged an annual interest rate of 3.5% and a statutory lien8 was placed on their properties.
+In July, 2004, after complying with then-existing regulatory procedures, the Indianapolis Board of Public Works ("Board") levied a \$9,278 special assessment against each parcel subject to the project.2 year period.
+Those choosing the installment plan were charged an annual interest rate of 3.5% and a statutory lien3 was placed on their properties.
 Of the approximately 180 parcels covered by the project, property owners of 142 parcels elected to pay their special assessments in installments.4 The owners of the remaining parcels chose to pay up front in a single lump-sum payment.
 The plaintiffs in this case are the owners of 31 of those parcels on which the assessment was paid up front.